 This course focuses on the development of a hard-case and electronic portfolio through a review of the student's completed work from previous design courses.
 Students prepare for entry into the workforce by creating self promotional materials, resumes and practicing interviewing techniques.
-Prerequisites: GDT 105, GDT 115, GDT 125, GDT 148, GDT 165, GDT 220, GDT 230 and GDT 250.
+Prerequisites: Grade of "C" or better in GDT 105, GDT 115, GDT 125, GDT 165, GDT 218, and GDT 250.

-GDT-290 Co-Operative Education/Internship Related Elective
+GDT-290 Co-Operative Ed/Intern